masoncfrancis/masons-guides/nyc/airport.md

 There are 2 main buses you should know about: the Q70 or Q47, and the M60.

-If you've never ridden a public city bus before or want a refresher on how it works, read through my [Getting Around](gettingaround.md) page.

 #### Q70, Q47

 The Q70 and Q47 will take you to the Jackson Hts - Roosevelt Ave subway station in Queens.
 There, you can transfer to